Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/Lab Notes.md

     in_port_t servPort = atoi(argv[1]);

     // Create a socket for the server
-    //Creates a TCP socket in the IPv4 domain int servSock;
+    // Creates a TCP socket in the IPv4 domain int servSock;
     if ((servSock = socket(AF_INET, SOCK_STREAM, IPPROTO_TCP)) < 0)
         DieWithSystemMessage("socket() failed");